josepablocam/aquery2q/README.md

 ## Demo
 The project comes with a simple demo, found in `src/demo`.
-The demo includes various examples in `src/demo/examples` and also provides a simple "interpreter" to run AQuery queries interactively.
+The demo includes various examples in `src/demo/examples` and also provides a simple REPL to run AQuery queries interactively.

 In order to build the demo: